BULWER-LYTTON, Edward Robert (1831-1891). Statesman and poet.

 Four Autograph Letters Signed ("Lytton" and "R B Lytton") to a M. Fournier, French Chargé d'Affaires at The Hague.
 With three unpublished autograph poems.

-The letters in French, c.1855-7, concern appointments; the sending of a packet of tea to Lady Holland; seeking an article in “Revue de Deux Mondes” on Credit Mobilier; excusing himself from an excursion on valetudinarian grounds.
+The letters in French, c.1855-7, concern appointments; the sending of a packet of tea to Lady Holland; seeking an article in “Revue de Deux Mondes” on Credit Mobilier; excusing himself from an excursion on valetudinarian grounds (writing about his health at length).
 The English letter (post-1880, when Lytton was raised to an earldom), remarks on Bright’s speeches and the likelihood that the Church of England will be disestablished - “much to my regret”.
-He is sending the Tauchnitz edition of his “Fables” as a gift to his correspondent’s wife.
+He is sending the Tauchnitz edition of his “Fables” as a gift to his correspondent’s wife, Madame Fournier.

 The letters are accompanied by “Unpublished Poems for Mad[am]e Fournier”, comprising Autograph Manuscript fair copies (except for one minor revision in the first) of three poems titled “The Troubadour”, “Humanity”, “The Ferry-Man’s Daughter”.
 4pages 4to, signed at the end “R.B.
 Lytton The Hague 3rd March/57 Tuesday Evening”.